ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 Arrays with static bounds are represented like a `C` array, whose length is the number of elements, and are passed by reference to subprograms.

-Unconstrained array are represented by a fat pointer.
+Unconstrained arrays are represented by a fat pointer.
 Do not use unconstrained arrays in foreign subprograms.

-Accesses to an unconstrained array is a fat pointer.
+Accesses to an unconstrained array are fat pointers.
 Other accesses correspond to an address and are passed to a subprogram like other non-composite types.

-Files are represented by a 32 bits word, which corresponds to an index in a table.
+Files are represented by a 32 bit word, which corresponds to an index in a table.

 .. _Linking_with_foreign_object_files: